July 24, 2054. Friday. 1:16pm

 In testimony and witness under the God of Infinity

 Zero smiled a wide grin that he could not contain.
-This was the second proof that now this building was legally his.
-He quickly stashed away the paper into his Zenith pouch that he had gained through a side quest with Agnis.
+So this was the second proof that now this building was legally his.
+He quickly stashed the paper into his Zenith pouch that he had gained through a side quest with Agnis.

-With a running start he lept off the crystal lotus and splashed into the warm waters.
+With a running start, he lept off the crystal lotus and splashed into the warm waters.
 Swimming through the pond, he made his way towards land.
-Zeraph reached out his hands for Zero to hold onto as Garrett gave him a formal bow.
+Zeraph reached his hands for Zero to hold onto as Garrett gave him a formal bow.

 “Chief Librarian.
 I knew you could find the noise that has plagued us.”
-Garrett pulled out a handkerchief and handed it towards Zero.
-He was excited at the new prospect that were laid out before them.
+Garrett pulled out a handkerchief and handed it to Zero.
+He was excited at the new prospect that was laid out before them.

 “Ownership?
 Wasn’t this building the King’s?”
 Zeraph was completely stumped about what had transpired.

 Zero couldn’t help contain his grin.
 “Nope.
-Not any more.”
-He pulled out the contract that he was just reading a moment ago and handed it to Zeraph.
+Not anymore.”
+He pulled out the contract he was just reading a moment ago and handed it to Zeraph.
 Zeraph carefully read the papers held in his hands.

 “If I did, would Garrett suddenly call me Lord?”
 Zero pouted as his wet shoes squished from his annoyed tap.